poseidon-framework/poseidon-framework.github.io/trident.md

   -h,--help                Show this help text -d,--baseDir DIR         a base directory to search for Poseidon Packages
-                           (could be a Poseidon repository) -r,--inFormat ARG        the format of the input genotype data: EIGENSTRAT or PLINK
+                           (could be a Poseidon repository) -p,--genoOne ARG         one of the input genotype data files.
+Expects .bed or .bim or .fam for PLINK and .geno or .snp or .ind for EIGENSTRAT.
+The other files must be in the same directory and must have the same base name -r,--inFormat ARG        the format of the input genotype data: EIGENSTRAT or PLINK
   -g,--genoFile ARG        the input geno file path